Filmmakers benefit by having constructive feedback on works-in-progress at different stages of the process. These programs and services can help:

 Docs In Progress’ longest running program is for documentaries at the rough cut stage.
 Films are selected through a submission process for a public screening and facilitated feedback session.
 Learn more.

 Several times a year, Docs In Progress organizes Peer Pitch, an opportunity to practice pitching your documentary in front of a group of peers and get feedback on the pitch before trying it out on industry.
-Peer Pitch is currently held Silver Spring as a sidebar event to the AFI DOCS Film Festival and in Sonoma County, California as part of the Sebastopol Documentary Film Festival.
+Currently, Peer Pitches take place in four regions of the country: Peer Pitch East (at our space in Silver Spring), Peer Pitch West (at the Sebastopol Documentary Film Festival), Peer Pitch Midwest (in Chicago, IL), and Peer Pitch South (in Durham, NC)

 Do you have a great idea for a documentary, but aren’t sure how to turn it into reality?
 Are you swimming under a sea of footage?
 Are you confused by the process of fundraising?
 Do you need fresh eyes to help you turn your three hour rough cut into a PBS hour?
 Are you wondering what to do with your project now that it’s done?